Ford River Rouge Complex, Dearborn, MI. Image source: Flickr

 The net cash from financing activities depicts whether cash is taken for debt repayment (negative numbers) or cash is added from borrowings (positive numbers).
 The definition of net cash from financing activities is available here: net cash from financing activities.

-Keep in mind that the data presented in the plot above is net of cash arising from capital returns such as dividend payments and share buyback to rule out the effect of capital returns.
+It’s important to note that the data in the plot above excludes cash related to capital returns, such as dividend payments and share buybacks, to eliminate their impact.

-That said, Ford’s net cash from financing activities is mostly positive in most quarters, implying that the company is taking on more debt.
+With this adjustment, Ford’s net cash from financing activities has been predominantly positive in most periods, suggesting the company has been acquiring additional debt.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Ford’s SEC filings, earnings reports, news releases, shareholder presentations, quarterly and annual reports, etc., which are available in Ford’s Financials and Filings.
+1. All financial figures presented were obtained and referenced from Ford’s quarterly and annual reports published on the company’s investor relations page: Ford’s Financials and Filings.

 Disclosure